-Jackson writes his almost daily blog, and is a syndicated writer for TakiMag.com.
-He contributes to Breitbart’s Big Government, as well as Human Events and American Thinker.
-His work has been been featured in Townhall magazine, and about all other national print media.
+Jackson writes a regular blog, and is a syndicated writer for TakiMag.com.
+He also contributes to Breitbart’s Big Government, Human Events and American Thinker.
+His work has been been featured in Townhall.com, and other national political journals and websites.

 Along with being a Fellow at the Robert J. Dole Institute of Politics, Jackson earned his Bachelor of Science degree in Electrical Engineering from Southern Methodist University.
 He owned his own manufacturer’s representative agency in Texas and served as the Vice President of Sales for a Dallas-based technology firm.
-Jackson has been part of the executive management team for various IT systems integration firms, notables being Hitachi Consulting and CSC Consulting, and he has provided management consulting services to some of the world’s largest corporations.
+Jackson has been part of the executive management team for various IT systems integration firms, notables being Hitachi Consulting and CSC Consulting.
+He has also provided management consulting services to some of the world’s largest corporations.

 Jackson’ path to becoming a political commentator was not a typical one.
-Due to the death of my mother when I was five, I was adopted and raised by my grandparents who were staunch Democrats.
-I recall as a child watching Reagan give a speech in his unsuccessful run for the presidency, after which I said to my grandparents, “Why are we Democrats, when what we believe is what that guy [Reagan] just said?”
+Due to the death of his mother at age five, he was adopted and raised by his grandparents, who were staunch Democrats.
+He recalls, as a child, watching Ronald Reagan give a speech during his unsuccessful run for the presidency, after which he said to his grandparents, “Why are we Democrats, when what we believe is what that guy [Reagan] just said?”

-That moment was the birth of The Black Sphere—self-appointed “Offender of the Left” sworn to set the record straight on the destruction by Democrats to the black community at the hand of the Democratic Party.
+That moment was pivotal: it became the birth of The Black Sphere and Jackson became a self-appointed “Offender of the Left,” sworn to set the record straight on the destruction of the black community at the hand of the Democratic Party.

-I am flawed for sure, but I have always decided to like what I see in the mirror, despite my flaws.
+I am flawed for sure, but I make a choice to like what I see in the mirror, despite my flaws.
 I strive to be a better person, and to give my best to all situations.
-I am a believer in God and family, and feel fortunate to have you read my words, thus giving me a voice.
+I am a believer in God and family, and feel fortunate to have you read my words, thus giving me a voice.”

 “Kevin has the incredible gift of presenting his intellectual abilities and deep understanding of sociopolitical issues in a captivating way.
-I find his articles and presentations to be simultaneously informative, refreshing, uplifting, and witty.” – Laurencia C.D.L. duSantos, Doctoral Candidate, American School of Professional Psychology
+I find his articles and presentations to be simultaneously informative, refreshing, uplifting, and witty.” – Laurencia C.D.L. duSantos, Clinical Psychologist

 “Kevin Jackson …provides a refreshing blend of humor and logic in a time when the news media is one sided and full of lies.
 He is not afraid to challenge anyone’s opinion with truth and common sense.” – Jackie Wenger, Business Person